 This notes any PMC reports where the report was not accepted, as well as the status of any Special Orders that have been approved (typically officer appointments or new projects), since they take effect immediately.

-If there is a serious issue that requires followup, the board will assign a director to work directly with the PMC to ensure the issue is understood, and that the PMC begins taking action to address it.
-The board will want to hear the results of these actions either the next month or in a PMC's next normal report.
+If there is a serious issue that requires followup, the board will assign a director to work directly with the PMC to ensure the issue is understood, and that the PMC begins taking action to address it (either the Shepherd or another director who volunteers).
+The board will want to hear the results of these actions either at the next month's meeting, or in a PMC's next normal quarterly report.

 With the creation of the Apache Whimsy project, we now have a number of tools that aid in creation and management of the agenda, as well as workflow functions for submitting, commenting, and approving reports, and a handy categorized view of both current agendas as well as past minutes.